 Composed of administrators responsible for music and arts programs in their school districts, the Arts Education Advisory Council (AEAC) meets five times each year to examine issues of particular relevance to music, art, dance, theatre arts and creative writing curricula.
 Depending on need, subcommittees of the Council are created to address certain topics, to conduct research on behalf of the Council and/or to design special events sponsored by the AEAC.

-The Arts Education Advisory Council is chaired by a member of the Council who works with the BOCES Arts in Education Supervisor to design and conduct the Council and subcommittee meetings.
+The Arts Education Advisory Council is chaired by a member of the Council who works with Nassau BOCES to design and conduct the Council and subcommittee meetings.
 Areas of specific concern, need or interest are addressed and each agenda includes an opportunity for Council members to share information about arts resources.

 Josh Golbert Advisory Council Chairman